TinfFoil/dit_ITloc_projecttemplate/FAQ.md

 ### Q: Can I jump to the second call with the same project?

-No. If you opt for the second call, you will start one new project (a new app) from scratch.
+No. If you opt for the second call, you will start a new project (a new app) from scratch.

 ### Q: Can I go to the second call alone?

 No. The same rules as for the first call apply to the second call.
-As soon as there is at least one more person presenting the exam, you will become part of a team.
+As soon as there is at least one more person presenting the exam, you will compose a team.

 **Note** There might be _exceptional_ cases in which one student has no other option but working alone.
 If you think you are one of them, talk to me.